LyKenn-DS/Providing-data-driven-suggestions-for-HR/README.md

 When weighing against all the meaningful variables provided in the dataset, the no of projects, rate of overtime work above standard working hours, and tenure showed the most significant effect on an employee's decision to leave.
 By no means, these 3 factors are a mere coincidence and the management should look more closely into the company's work culture to mitigate the issue.

 ## Conclusion
-This model can be inherently valuable to help the company increase retention and job satisfaction for current employees, and save money and time training new employees.
-However, it can be skeptical for all with such overwhelming evaluation scores from a model.
-There is a chance that some data leakage was occurring during the development process and it will be prudent to incorporate feature engineering to build improved models in the next round.